sdhers/Brainhacks-grupo-1/README.md

 tags: [mice, tracking, machine learning, exploration detection]

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects.
-summary: "Our project aims to develop different methods for the analysis of behavior in mice to determine which is the best approach to this kind of study.
+summary: "Our project aims to develop different methods for the analysis of behavior in mice to determine which is the best approach to this kind of study."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.